Is laser hair removal safe?

 - Is at-home IPL hair removal safe?

-- Is laser hair removal treatment painful?
+- Is laser hair removal a painful procedure?

 - choosing the appropriate type of laser, tailored to the skin tone and hair color (e.g., diode lasers, alexandrite lasers, Nd:YAG),